 New Jersey enacted the nation's first driving under the influence (DUI) law in 1906.
 However, it wasn't until the 1970s and 1980s that awareness about the seriousness of driving while impaired began to gain attention.
 For the most part, these early DUI laws focused on alcohol intoxication.
 Yet many substances can impair your ability to operate a motor vehicle.
 Intoxicating substances may include over-the-counter and prescription medications as well as illegal drugs.

-A 2010 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that roughly 10 million Americans drove under the influence of illegal drugs in the previous year.
-More than 18 percent of fatally injured drivers in tested positive for at least one illegal or prescription drug in 2009, according to a study by the National Highway Traffic Safety Administration (NHTSA).
-Another NHTSA survey found that one in five motorists killed in car crashes in 2009 tested positive for drugs.
+As addiction and substance abuse rates continue to rise, so does driving under the influence of drugs.
+A 2021 Substance Abuse and Mental Health Services Administration (SAMHSA) survey found that roughly 11.7 million Americans drove under the influence of drugs in the previous year.
+More than 54% of people involved in fatal crashes or injuries tested positive for at least one illicit or prescription medication in 2021, according to a study by the National Highway Traffic Safety Administration (NHTSA).

 Measuring Drug Impairment